-Risks related to the USGC Facility
+Risks related to the Texas Facility

-The Company does not currently have the necessary funds to meet the anticipated capital expenditures for the development of the USGC Facility.
-In order to meet these costs, the Company has commenced discussions with potential investors to help finance the USGC Facility.
-There is a risk that the Company will not be able to obtain the necessary funds to meet the anticipated expenses of the USGC Facility.
+The Company does not currently have the necessary funds to meet the anticipated capital expenditures for the development of the Texas Facility or to complete the FEL-3 (FEED) Study that would be required to further determine what those capital expenditures would be.
+In order to meet these costs, the Company has commenced discussions with potential investors to help finance the Texas Facility.
+There is a risk that the actual capital expenditures determined may deviate from what is currently anticipated, and that the Company will not be able to obtain the necessary funds to meet the expenses of the Texas Facility.

-The selection of the site of the USGC Facility in a location other than Texas could cause significant delays.
+The selection of the site of the Texas Facility in a location other than Texas City could cause significant delays

-To date, the Company has conducted preliminarily development work in respect of the USGC Facility and has identified a site for the USGC Facility.
-Delays in the selection and development of the USGC Facility would likely have an adverse effect on the Company's business, including potentially causing a default under or termination of the BP Offtake Agreement.
+To date, the Company has conducted preliminarily development work in respect of the Texas Facility and has identified a site for the Texas Facility.
+Delays in the selection and development of the Texas Facility would likely have an adverse effect on the Company's business, including potentially causing a default under or termination of the BP Offtake Agreement.

-The proposed oil re-refineries may not generate the operating results that the Company anticipates and may lead to greater volatility in future revenue and earnings
+The proposed UMO recycling facilities may not generate the operating results that the Company anticipates and may lead to greater volatility in future revenue and earnings

-There can be no assurance that unforeseen conditions will not adversely impact the operation or profitability of the proposed USGC Facility.
-The Company's ability to operate the proposed USGC Facility at capacity and realizing the anticipated benefits may be affected by the various factors, including: the ability to run the USGC Facility at design rates safely and in compliance with all relevant regulations; unplanned shutdowns or unscheduled shutdowns; logistics; prices for UMO feedstock and base lubricating oils; required volumes of UMO feedstock.
+There can be no assurance that unforeseen conditions will not adversely impact the operation or profitability of the proposed Texas Facility.
+The Company's ability to operate the proposed Texas Facility at capacity and realizing the anticipated benefits may be affected by the various factors, including: the ability to run the Texas Facility at design rates safely and in compliance with all relevant regulations; unplanned shutdowns or unscheduled shutdowns; logistics; prices for UMO feedstock and base lubricating oils; required volumes of UMO feedstock.